mattermost/docs/source/administration/devops-command-center.rst

 *For self-managed deployments*

-Mattermost Incident Management is available in the Plugin Marketplace.
-You can download and install the plugin from Mattermost.
+Mattermost Incident Management is available in the Plugin Marketplace:

 1. Open **System Console > Plugin Management**.
 2. Search for **Incident Response** using the search bar or scroll through the list manually.